Video Mapping Pricing: Rate Cards and Real-World Budgets

 The calculation is straightforward.
 Take the annual rental cost and compare it to the purchase cost amortized over 5 years plus maintenance.

-If you use the projector more than 30-35 days per year, purchasing is more cost-effective.
-In practice, factoring in maintenance and storage costs, the real threshold is closer to 40-50 days per year.
+In practice, factoring in maintenance and storage costs, the real threshold is closer to the upper end of that range.

 For a permanent installation (museum, showroom, immersive venue), there is no question: purchasing is the only viable option.
 Renting for 365 days would be astronomical.